autoloadnextpost/alnp-documentation/en_US/action-hooks.md

 To show these action hooks in action, a [demonstration tool](https://github.com/autoloadnextpost/alnp-action-hooks-demonstration) is available to show the action hooks as you scroll down to view your posts.

-> ℹ️ Note: Auto Load Next Post requires to be setup already for the action hook tool to be of use.
+> ✏️ Note: Replace `$post_format` with one of the supported formats.
+See [post formats](https://codex.wordpress.org/Post_Formats) for a list of supported formats that you can use to display content for a specific post format.

 ### The Loop